-Other symptoms associated with the dry indoor air in winter include swollen nasal membranes, dry throat, itchy skin, cracked lips and dry skin.
+Other symptoms associated with dry indoor air in winter include swollen nasal membranes, dry throat, itchy skin, cracked lips, and dry skin.
 You can see that these are some of the symptoms associated with many of the allergies.

-But that is not all.
-You see, when the air is dry, the body senses that.
-It responds accordingly by producing more mucus than you really need to keep the air passages moist.
+When the air is dry, the body responds accordingly by producing more mucus to keep your air passages moist.

 This mucus will in turn not be dispelled, causing a blockage in the airways.

 Thus, if you notice that your baby’s nose is always running, think about the humidity.
-Do not automatically assume that the baby has a cold.
+Don’t automatically assume that the baby has a cold.
 In this instance, you may want to get the best humidifier to use in a baby’s room.